 What is a CRM system?

 CRM stands for customer relationship management.
-And while this term may seem more focused on customers rather than employees, the right CRM product can give you insight into employee productivity by default.
+As an acronym, CRM refers to both a strategy, or a set of principles – how you manage your relationships with your prospects, leads, and clients – as well as a type of software that can help you do all that, and more.
+And while this term may seem more focused on customers rather than employees, the right CRM product can give your small business insight into employee productivity by default.

 This is because each customer has a profile, and every time an employee interacts or works on something related to that customer, their progress is reported.
 With CRM software, you’ll be able to see: